empi91/Bike_Sharing_Analytics/context/prd.md

 - Edge functions for complex database operations
 - Automatic API generation via PostgREST (backup option)

+**Environemnt**
+- Project will be developed using WSL on Windows
+- All terminal commands, configs and functions have to work properly from WSL
+- Project will be hosted from Linux-based server

 ---

 ## 5. DONE Criteria